walles/atom-shortcuts-teacher/README.md

 # [TODO](https://github.com/walles/atom-shortcuts-teacher)
 * Show keybindings without special characters first
-* Experiment with putting the shortcuts in a bulleted list?

 ## DONE
 * Make an animated gif showing off the functionality and add it to this